compromise-evident/WhatNext/README.md

 --------------------------------------------------------------------------------
 ## Start your own crypto this instant
-(Getting started with and examples for Authorship, AuthorshipFemto, and Hypership.
+(Getting started with, and examples for, Authorship, AuthorshipFemto, and Hypership.
 Completed, electronifying...)

 --------------------------------------------------------------------------------
 ## RICINaux